thacuber2a03/toast/README.md

 #### `assert.isFalse(cond: bool, msg: str = ""): std::Err`

 Asserts that `cond` is false.
-Everything from `assert.isTrue` applies.
+Everything else from `assert.isTrue` applies.
 (Currently, this is literally just a call to `assert.isTrue` with the condition inverted.)

 #### `assert.isOk(e: std::Err, msg: str = ""): std::Err`